ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Recognized temporal phenomena as similar to vision quests from personal experience - find yourself or die, though notes this seems externally imposed rather than personal spiritual journey
 - Threw returning blade at priest/leader to stop execution based on party's desire to prevent sacrifice, causing entire crowd to turn hostile against party
 - Grabbed onto Aster's leg during flight, shouted "shake and bake!" and executed two-footed dropkick into executioner leader's chest, successfully preventing execution while leader screamed "no, no!"
+- Wrapped arm around Augustus in comfort after traumatic bone discovery
+- Recognized Augustus's trauma but noted this wasn't the time to discuss it further

 ### Vaerenth (Andi)
 - Survived 21 damage hit at 1 HP, continued fighting with arrow strike